carpentries-incubator/SDC-BIDS-dMRI/episodes/preprocessing.md

 Following the transformation of the T1w volume, we can see that anatomical and diffusion weighted volumes are now aligned.
-It should be highlighted that as part of the transformation step, the T1w volume is resampled based on the voxel size of the ference volume (e.g. DWI).
+It should be highlighted that as part of the transformation step, the T1w volume is resampled based on the voxel size of the reference volume (i.e. the b0 DWI volume in this case).

 ### Preprocessing notes: